phiamo/MopaBootstrapBundle/Resources/doc/index.md

 The following bundles/applications use the MopaBootstrapBundle and can be used as a
 guideline:

-- The MopaBootstrapSandboxBundle provides all examples for the MopaBootstrapBundle: https://github.com/phiamo/MopaBootstrapSandboxBundle
+- The MopaBootstrapSandboxBundle provides all examples for the OpwocoBootstrapBundle: https://github.com/phiamo/MopaBootstrapSandboxBundle

 - There is also a fork of the Symfony2 Standard Edition that is configured to